Volvo S60 review

 One area where Volvo can’t be faulted is safety.
 There is a raft of passive and active systems on board, including a full set of airbags, side impact protection, anti-whiplash headrests and Volvo’s innovative City Safety low-speed collision prevention system.
-The S60 hasn’t been tested by Euro NCAP, but it’s mechanically identical to the V60 estate, which has a five-star rating and a 100 per cent score.

-On the options list are further hi-tech safety features such as pedestrian detection, which promises to automatically stop the car from speeds under 20mph, in the event of a pedestrian obstructing the car's path.
+On the S60 options list are further hi-tech safety features such as pedestrian detection, which promises to automatically stop the car from speeds under 20mph, in the event of a pedestrian obstructing the car's path.
 You can also choose lane departure warning; blind spot warning, adaptive cruise control and driver alert warning.